vinifmor/guapow/README.md

 [![kofi](https://img.shields.io/badge/Ko--Fi-Donate-orange?style=flat&logo=ko-fi)](https://ko-fi.com/vinifmor)

 **guapow** is an on-demand and auto performance optimizer for Linux applications.
-The project name is an abbreviation for **Guarana powder** (_Guaraná_ is a fruit from the Amazon rainforest with a highly caffeinated seed).
+This project's name is an abbreviation for **Guarana powder** (_Guaraná_ is a fruit from the Amazon rainforest with a highly caffeinated seed).

 **Key features**